SeaQL/seaql.github.io/SeaStreamer/docs/01-introduction/03-sea-streamer.md

 There are two consuming modes:

 1. Real-time: we only care about the latest messages and would be okay to miss old data
-2. Resumable: when the consumer resubscribe, it will resume the stream from the last consumed message
+2. Resumable: when the consumer resubscribes, it will resume from the last consumed message

 A consumer can rewind a stream to any point (addressed by timestamp or sequence number) and continue streaming.